JosephBatchelor/Sports_Market_Rest_API/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id`      | `integer` | **Required**.
 Id of the event to fetch |

-This will provide the details of spsefic events based its id.
+This will provide the details of spesific events based its id.
 The id can be obtained from "/event-types".

 ![events](https://github.com/JosephBatchelor/WSD_Technical_Test/blob/main/RDME_Images/events.png)